harshitagrawal91/VampireNumbers/README.md

     2. mix run proj1.exs 100000 200000

 ## 2. Number of Worker & Size of Work Unit:
-The Application is creating different numbers of worker depending on Range of numbers for the optimized performance.
-The program was tested for a lot of combinations and 1/10th chunk of work for range 1 to1000000 and 1/100th for range 1000000 to infinity to each process seemed to give us the most optimized output.
+ The program was tested for a lot of combinations and 1/10th chunk of work for range 1 to 1000000 and 1/100th for range 1000000 to infinity was assigned to each process.
+This seemed to give us the most optimized output.

 ## 3. Result
 Command:- mix run proj1.exs 100000 200000